-8. New Pedestrian Spine 1 South Parkland (Development Stage 7)
+8. New Pedestrian Spine 1 South publicly accessible open space (Development Stages 6 & 7)

-This new parkland will be delivered as part of Indicative Development Stage 7 as illustrated on Figure 33 and in the Landscape Plan Report in Annexure 10 of the Preferred Project Report.
-The pedestrian link south continues the formal character of the northern portion of this parkland, becoming more informal closer to the foreshore reserve, with swathes of low and mid height native shrub and low maintenance hybrid grass planting.
-Tree planting is orchard style is recommended in the lower portion of this parkland reflecting the previous orchards on the Concept Plan site while retaining clear sightlines from top to bottom.
-Refer Figure 8.
+This new publicly accessible open space will be delivered as part of Indicative Development Stages 6 & 7, as illustrated in the Landscape Plan Report in Annexure 10 of this Preferred Project Report.
+The pedestrian link south continues the formal character of the northern portion of this publicly accessible open space, becoming more informal closer to the foreshore reserve, with swathes of low and mid height native shrub and low maintenance hybrid grass planting.
+Tree planting is orchard style is recommended in the lower portion of this publicly accessible open space, reflecting the previous orchards on the Concept Plan site while retaining clear sightlines from top to bottom.
+Refer Map 8.

-- Performs as formal linear open space in addition to its role as a pedestrian link - Low maintenance, high quality hard cape surface treatments - Formal modern alignment with informal garden bed design - Incorporates heritage orchard tree planting Clear sight lines through the park to maximise pedestrian safety - Formal water features
+- Performs as formal linear open space in addition to its role as a pedestrian link - Low maintenance, high quality hard cape surface treatments - Formal modern alignment with informal garden bed design